A boards on a public highway

-This policy establishes the Council's position with regard to the temporary obstruction of the public highway, including footways and verges, by advertising boards (A boards) associated with businesses and other relevant organisations.
+This policy establishes our position with regard to the temporary obstruction of the public highway, including footways and verges, by advertising boards (A boards) associated with businesses and other relevant organisations.

 A boards are a popular way of advertising local businesses to passing members of the public.